-Don’t be put off by the own-brand label and a lower cost; this is still a fantastic cable.
-It’s the perfect example of not needing anything too showy or expensive to get the job done, and you’ll save some money.
-As well as providing the coveted 18Gbps, this comes in an extensive range of lengths and is built to handle higher voltages.
-The only downside is that it’s not HDMI Premium certified.
-However, you can’t complain too much when you’re getting excellent 4K visuals at under ten bucks.
+Don’t be put off by the own-brand label and low cost; this is still a fantastic cable.
+It’s the perfect example of not needing anything too showy or expensive to get the job done, and you’ll save a good chunk of cash by grabbing one of these over the competition.

 If you want a high-quality HDMI cable that’ll last you a good few years, look no further than Belkin’s HDMI 2.1 Ultra High Speed.
 As the name would suggest, it offers superior performance at an affordable price.
-That’s not the end of it, though; an excellent refresh rate and ludicrous transfer speeds of 48Gbps make this a big deal.
+That’s not all, though.
+A ludicrous bandwidth of 48Gbps make this a big deal.

-But, let's be honest, you'd try talking up the benefits of fiber optics, but really you'd only want this Arquus W73 cable because of the RGB lighting.
-Which you can change at the press of a button or via Razer's Chroma app.
+But, let's be honest, you'd try talking up the benefits of fiber optics, but really you'd only want this Arquus W73 cable because of the RGB lighting, which you can change at the press of a button or via Razer's Chroma app.
 As if you care, you're just looking at the pretty lights, aren't you?

 Best HDMI cable FAQ

-Q: What HDMI cable do I need for 8K gaming?
+What HDMI cable do I need for 8K gaming?

-Q: What HDMI cable do I need for 4K gaming?
+What HDMI cable do I need for 4K gaming?

-Of course, you'll need one of the best graphics cards around, as well as a 4K monitor or 4K TV (or both), or it won't matter how fancy your cable is.
+Of course, you'll need one of the best graphics cards (opens in new tab) around, as well as a 4K monitor (opens in new tab) or 4K TV (opens in new tab) (or both), or it won't matter how fancy your cable is.

-Q: What are CL2 and CL3 ratings?
+What are CL2 and CL3 ratings in HDMI cables?